What is Synthetic Rubber?

 The various types of synthetic rubber include neoprene, Buna rubbers, and butyl rubbers, and they are generally developed for specialist applications with specific properties.
 Styrene-butadiene rubber and butadiene rubber (both of which are Buna rubbers) are commonly used in tire production.

-Where is synthetic rubber used?
+Where is a synthetic rubber used?

 Why is natural rubber better than synthetic?